 Throughout this struggle, the Frito-Lay strikers drew widespread backing from fellow workers and supporters, not only in the Topeka area but around the country.
 As detailed in posts by the Topeka Frito-Lay Union Appreciation Page on social media, during the course of the strike, untold numbers of fellow trade unionists and community members made trips to the picket line to drop off provisions, make donations, and picket outside the sprawling Topeka plant in solidarity with the Local 218 strikers.
 Meanwhile, a fundraiser started by the Topeka-based 785 magazine in conjunction with Local 218 helped raise tens of thousands of dollars in donations to assist the Frito-Lay strikers by paying their water and other utility bills for the month of July.
 Many trade unionists and supporters across Kansas and around the country also vowed to back the call by the Local 218 strikers to boycott products by Frito-Lay and PepsiCo, the parent company of Frito-Lay, for the duration of the strike.

-The grueling levels of forced overtime have undermined the health and family lives of workers at the plant.
-The conditions are such that some workers have been driven to suicide—and, by the company’s own admission, at least two workers at the plant have died in the past five years after experiencing medical emergencies on the shopfloor.
-In an article published in Vice, Mark McCarter, a 37-year veteran worker at the plant and a shop steward in Local 218, provides a harrowing description of the toll that working at Frito-Lay has exacted on the lives of workers at the plant:
+The gruelling levels of forced overtime have undermined the health and family lives of workers at the plant.
+The conditions are such that some workers have been driven to suicide – and, by the company’s own admission, at least two workers at the plant have died in the past five years after experiencing medical emergencies on the shopfloor.
+In an article published in Vice, Mark McCarter, a 37-year veteran worker at the plant and a shop stewart in Local 218, provides a harrowing description of the toll that working at Frito-Lay has exacted on the lives of workers at the plant,

 I can tell you that many people have had heart attacks in the heat at Frito-Lay since I’ve been here.
 One guy died a few years ago and the company had people pick him up, move him over to the side, and put another person in his spot without shutting the business down for two seconds.